lou23/calculator/README.md

 # calculator-LED
-Assembly code for ATMEGA32 which adds two 2-digit decimanl  number.
+Assembly code for ATMEGA32 which adds two 2-digit decimal  numbers.
 Sum is displayed in LED's and LCD.